evrimulgen/LiveScores/README.md

 # LiveScore
-Simple android app to show live scores of a cricket match submitted through a HTML form.
+Simple android app to show live scores of a cricket match submitted through an HTML form.

 http://livescoreminiproject.000webhostapp.com/
 <br>Firebase is used in backend.
 From firebase realtime database live scores are fetched.